unt-libraries/solrbenchmark/README.md

 ### Before Getting Started

 The `solrbenchmark` package is a toolkit containing components that will help you benchmark a Solr core or collection.
 Before getting started you'll want to set up your benchmarking project in an environment with access to the Solr instance(s) you want to use for testing.
-For benchmarking, it's recommended to test against an isolated Solr instance.
-However, you could use solrbenchmarking to run tests against e.g. pre-production environments to help with stress testing and configuration.
+It's recommended to test against an isolated Solr instance.
+However, you could run tests against e.g. pre-production environments to help with stress testing and configuration.
 Running solrbenchmark tests against a live production Solr instance is *not* recommended.

 You should also install the [`pysolr`](https://pypi.org/project/pysolr/) package in the same Python environment you install `solrbenchmark` to.
 When you run tests, it expects you to provide a Solr connection object that uses the `pysolr.Solr` API.
 (The methods it uses are limited to `add`, `commit`, and `search` — so if you have a different preferred Solr API, writing an adapter would not be too difficult.
 See `PysolrResultLike` and `PysolrConnLike` in `solrbenchmark.localtypes` for details about the expected protocols.)